fredgibbs/fredgibbs.github.io/courses/food-diet-health/schedule.md

 ## Processed Food

-### 28: DUE: Fad Diet Essays; Michael Moss, [The Extraordinary Science of Addictive Junk Food](http://www.nytimes.com/2013/02/24/magazine/the-extraordinary-science-of-junk-food.html), *The New York Times*, February 20, 2013.
+### 28: <span class="duedate">DUE: First draft of Fad Diet Essays</span>; Michael Moss, [The Extraordinary Science of Addictive Junk Food](http://www.nytimes.com/2013/02/24/magazine/the-extraordinary-science-of-junk-food.html), *The New York Times*, February 20, 2013.

 ### 30: David H. Freedman, "[How Junk Food Can End Obesity](http://www.theatlantic.com/magazine/archive/2013/07/how-junk-food-can-end-obesity/309396/?single_page=true)," *The Atlantic*, July 2013.

 ### 2: Tom Philpott, [Why The Atlantic's Defense of Junk Food Fails](http://www.motherjones.com/tom-philpott/2013/06/fat-chance-why-atlantics-defense-junk-food-fails).
 David S. Ludwig and Mark I. Friedman, [Always Hungry?
 Here’s Why](http://www.nytimes.com/2014/05/18/opinion/sunday/always-hungry-heres-why.html), *The New York Times*, May 16, 2014.

 ## Conclusions

 ### 5: *Eating Right in America*, "Connecting the Dots," 150-55; _Food Politics_, "Conclusion," 358-74.

 ### 7: Final Discussion (useful for your final): What can we learn from the history of diet and health?